jianxun-p/jianxun-p.github.io/src/http-proxy/http-proxy.md

 ## Objectives
 ---
 On a HTTP request to the server, the client establishes a TCP connection with the server.
 However, in order to do so, both client and server have to know the TCP port number of the other side.
-Similarily, to establish a TCP connection, IP packets containing information of the IP address of both end will be sent between them.
+Similarly, to establish a TCP connection, IP packets containing information of the IP address of both end will be sent between them.
 Both connection ends will know the IP address and TCP port of the other end.

 This can be a problem for the client.
 The location of the device can be easily figured out using IP lookups, and the server may respond differently based on the region/area of the client.
 For example, the same product on the same website might offer a different price for customers in Canada in comparison with the ones in Russia.
 Which is against the will of customers for goods of lower prices.